Japan disaster, economic crisis prompt IAEA to cut nuclear growth projection

 But since the reactor meltdowns at Fukushima which sent radiation across a large areas, Germany, Switzerland and Belgium have decided to move away from nuclear power.

-“Some of the effects of the Fukushima Daiichi accident have included earlier than anticipated retirements, delayed or possibly canceled new build, and increased costs owing to changing regulatory requirements,” the IAEA said.
+“Some of the effects of the Fukushima Daiichi accident have included earlier than anticipated retirements, delayed or possibly cancelled new build, and increased costs owing to changing regulatory requirements,” the IAEA said.

 Global nuclear power capacity was expected to increase to between 435 gigawatts and 722 GW by 2030 compared with 373 GW now, the Vienna-based U.N. agency said in its new projections.